MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/walkthrough-tracing-serial-lot-numbers.md

 ## <a name="about-this-walkthrough"></a>About This Walkthrough

-This walkthrough demonstrates how to identify which items are defective, which vendor supplied them, and where they are used so that those orders can be stopped or recalled.
+This walkthrough demonstrates how to identify which items are defective, which supplier supplied them, and where they are used so that those orders can be stopped or recalled.

 This walkthrough illustrates the following tasks:

 - Tracing usage to origin.
 - Tracing origin to usage.
-- Searching for all current records which hold the traced serial/lot number.
+- Searching for all current records which hold the traced serial number.

 ## <a name="roles"></a>Roles